-If you only drink one type of wine, a single zone unit will suffice.
+A single zone unit will suffice if you only drink one type of wine.
 I studied both styles for this review.
 So, what are our findings?

-I started with out-of-the-box assembly and noted convenience to set up.
+I started with out-of-the-box assembly and noted the convenience of setting up.
 Most of the best wine coolers come in ready to plug in and go.

 How long does it take for the coolers to stabilize their internal temperature upon plug-in?

-I analyzed the time it took for each cooler to chill red, white, and sparkling wines from room temperature.
+I analyzed the time it took for each cooler to chill red, white, and sparkling wines at room temperature.

 Accuracy and Consistency:

-I checked the accuracy of the temperature readings on every control panel and noted variables like specific effects on temperatures such as opening and closing doors.
-Before going to our top picks, you can check out links in the description below for more detail on each wine cooler.
+I checked the accuracy of the temperature readings on every control panel and noted variables like specific effects on temperatures, such as opening and closing doors.
+Before going to our top picks, you can check out the links in the description below for more detail on each wine cooler.